-An Eagle Scout, life guard and avid swimmer, 17-year-old Weston Marshall also has pectus carinatum, a condition characterized by an abnormal overgrowth of the rib cartilages, resulting in a protrusion of the sternum.
+An Eagle Scout, lifeguard and avid swimmer, Weston Marshall also had pectus carinatum as an adolescent, a condition characterized by an abnormal overgrowth of the rib cartilages, resulting in a protrusion of the sternum.
 Pectus carinatum is seen four times more often in males than in females.
 It also can be detected at any time, from infancy through puberty.

 In Weston’s case, pectus had caused an almost shark fin-like protrusion from the center of his chest.
 “Weston’s pectus became much more apparent at about age 15 as he went through puberty, and it was very pointed,” said his mother, Marlee.

 Though pectus caused no other physical complications, it was a concern for Weston and his parents.
 When the Marshalls, who live in Lansing, Kan., began researching the problem online, they found information about surgery, and assumed their son might need an operation to correct the pectus.

 “I was concerned that I wouldn’t be able to swim for several months if I had to have surgery,” Weston said.

 After bringing the issue to the attention of Weston’s primary care provider, he received a referral to the Center for Pectus Excavatum and Pectus Carinatum at Children’s Mercy Kansas City, the only center dedicated to treating pectus in the region.